amarula/dyndesign/docs/documentation.md

 - **decorator2**, ...: str (*Optional*)
-    Further decorator methods to optionally decorate method "decorated_method" in pipeline.
+    Further decorator methods to optionally decorate method "decorated_method" in chain.
 All the decorator methods are executed as they were nested one into the other following the order in which they are passed to `decoratewith`. <br/><br/>